-Cameray Management Team
+Cameray Leadership Team

 Tracey Rusnak, M.S., R.C.C. is the Executive Director of Cameray Child and Family Services.
 She has a Master of Science degree in Mental Health Counselling from Western Washington University, and is a Registered Clinical Counsellor with the BC Association of Clinical Counsellors.
 Tracey began her counselling career at Cameray in 1994, where she specialized in working with children and families impacted by abuse and trauma.
 She then supervised the Cameray counselling program in Burnaby for 14 years as Clinical Coordinator, until becoming Executive Director of the agency in 2013.
 Tracey is committed to leading the agency forward in providing high-quality and barrier-free services to families in Burnaby and New Westminster.

 Janine Sakai, M.A., C.C.C., is a Program Coordinator at Cameray Child and Family Services.
 Janine holds a Masters Degree in Counselling Psychology from Adler University, and is a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association.
 Janine is currently working within the management team as a Program Coordinator and a clinician within the Counselling Program.
 She has worked at Cameray as a Clinical Counsellor for the past 10 years providing support to children, youth, and their parents.
 Her approach stems from a place of compassion and a unique understanding of childhood trauma.
 She focuses on attachment principles to help young people and families heal, grow, and reconnect with themselves and others.
-Janine is passionate about the environment, nature, and animals, all of which she endeavors to make space for both professionally and personally.
+Janine is passionate about the environment, nature, and animals, all of which she endeavours to make space for both professionally and personally.